gboxo/gboxo.github.io/_posts/2024-10-3-Gemma2-Lists.md

+The basic information that these plots provide is whether there are communities of features that strongly activate for a subset of samples.
+Given that the dataset is composed of samples from various topics, some local communities are expected to exist.

+One example of a "local community" would be the lower-left corner of the RS5 cluster map.

+In contrast, the lightly colored areas that span from one side to the other in the cluster maps correspond to features that are important for explaining the metric across the entire dataset.

+#### Heatmaps

+Heatmaps are another visualization tool that helps us visualize which features are important for explaining the metric across the whole dataset.

+For ease of visualization, in this case, the activations were aggregated across topics.
-The basic information that this plots provide is whether or not there are communities of features that strongly activate for a subset of samples.
+The basic information that these plots provide is whether or not there are communities of features that strongly activate for a subset of samples.
 Given that the dataset is composed of samples for various topics some local communities are expected to exists.

-One such example of "local community" would be the left-hand bottom cornet of the RS5 cluster map.

-The opposite example of local communities are the lightly colored areas that go from one side to the other in the Cluster Maps, this correspond to features that are important to explain the metric across all the dataset.

-#### Heatmaps

-Heatmaps are another visualization tool that also help's us to visualize which features are important to explain the metric across the whole dataset.

-For ease of visualization, in this case the activations were aggregated across topic.

 | ![Heatmap Res 5](/assets/images/Gemma2_Lists/heatmap_res_5.png) | ![Heatmap Res 20](/assets/images/Gemma2_Lists/heatmap_res_20.png) |
 |--------------------------------------------------------------------------|----------------------------------------------------------------------------|